tatsumoto-ren/tatsumoto-ren.github.io/blog/i-just-quit-wanikani-should-i-do-jp1k.md

 ---

 Just go to the next step.
-Do the N5 and N4 levels of Ankidrone Starter Pack, then jump into [sentence mining](sentence-mining.html).
+Do the N5 and N4 levels of [Ankidrone Essentials](ankidrone-essentials.html),
+then jump into [sentence mining](sentence-mining.html).

 JP1K is made for beginners, for people who don't know any Japanese yet.